 Under the ASP payment system, Medicare pays providers ASP + 6 percent for the drug.
 ASP reflects the average price realized by the manufacturer for its sales, broadly across different types of purchasers and for patients with different types of insurance coverage.
-It is based on manufacturers' sales to most purchasers net of manufacturer rebates, discounts, and price concessions (with certain exceptions).9 manufacturers to submit ASP data and for CMS to calculate the payment rates, there is a two-quarter lag in the data used to set the ASP + 6 percent rates.
-That means, for example, that the ASP + 6 percent payment for the third quarter of the year is based on sales data from the first quarter of the year.
+It is based on manufacturers' sales to most purchasers net of manufacturer rebates, discounts, and price concessions (with certain exceptions).

-Manufacturers report ASP data to CMS quarterly.10 Since 2005, manufacturers with Medicaid rebate agreements have been required to report ASP data and, beginning 2022, manufacturers without a rebate agreement are also required to report ASP data.11
+Manufacturers report ASP data to CMS quarterly.10 Since 2005, manufacturers with

+Medicaid rebate agreements have been required to report ASP data and, beginning 2022, manufacturers of Part B-covered drugs without a rebate agreement are also required to report ASP data.11